 Interestingly, this awesome USA Today piece points out new guidelines implemented by Yale University School of Medicine that mirror those described in the JAMA paper.
 But note that most universities will have a tough time enacting ones of their own, given how much they depend on drug industry "gifts."

-If you ever wonder why I remain so focused on my vision to reform the sorry state of health care in
+If you ever wonder why I remain so focused on my vision to reform the sorry state of health care in America, this is a great example.

 Very shortly you will also have an opportunity to help catalyze this transformation.
 If you haven't already read how you can become a health champion, please do so.